ArctosDB/documentation/_documentation/media.markdown

 Note that with good organization and clever use of your favorite spreadsheet, most of the work should be simple copy/paste/increment.

-## Bulkloading Media

-This entry describes one process to create Media on Arctos.
-It is not the only method possible, and may not be most suitable for any given need.
-[MVZ](http://mvz.berkeley.edu/) has developed specialized procedures to fit their workflow, for example.

-1. Get your Media – the binary objects – to a suitable web-accessible location.
-We recommend [TACC](http://www.tacc.utexas.edu/), and they’ve provided various tools[\*](#tacc-tools) to facilitate loading data.
-You may wish to create a preview of your Media at this time – you’ll need to script that, do it manually, or coordinate with whomever is hosting your binary data (*e.g.* TACC).
-2. Locate related objects in Arctos.
-The Media Bulkloader cannot handle all relationships, and how relationships are formed is not always intuitive.
-See the Media Bulkloader for details.
-3. Populate the Media Bulkloader using the URI you’ve created in loading media, upload the CSV file, and follow the directions until you get a "spiffy" message.

 ## Discovery